 Going to India?
-Wow, I just got thrilled since I started compiling my ideas to make this absolute guide for you.
+Wow, I was thrilled since I started compiling my ideas to make this absolute guide for you.
 No words can describe the magic behind this diverse country.

-It’s a multicultural destination with more than 20 official languages, multiple religions and a variety of cuisines.
-Imagine what you are about to go through!
+It’s a multicultural destination with more than 20 official languages, multiple religions, and various cuisines.
+Imagine what you are about to experience!

-I think everyone visited this place back home with a new thing in his mentality, soul, and his perspective on life.
-Many travellers said that you should go to India at least once in your life.
+Everyone who visited this place back home came back with a new mentality, soul, and perspective.
+Many travellers say that you should go to India at least once in your life.

-But I say once is not even enough to discover the special charming oozing from places, beliefs, and people.
+But once is not even enough to discover the unique charm oozing from places, beliefs, and people.

-In this guide, we will share with you the top things you can do in India, our tips on do’s and don’ts, places to visit, and places to stay.
-After reading this piece you will need nothing as we choose the most concerns, thoughts, and questions people often ask before hitting up this beautiful country.
+In this guide, we will share the top things you can do in India, our tips on do’s and do n’ts, places to visit, and places to stay.
+After reading this piece, you will need nothing as we chose the most common concerns, thoughts, and questions people often ask before visiting this beautiful country.

 Excited!
 Yes, me too.
 Let’s get started.